F-Gray/QCCSRC/README.md

 bool Threads::RunThreadsAsync(int n, int (*Addr)(Threads::Thread*), void* Data);
 ```

-The Threads class exposes two further synchronisation routines for the host thread, once RunThreadsAsync has been called.
+The Threads class exposes two further synchronisation routines for the host thread, once <i>RunThreadsAsync</i> has been called.
 These are

 ```C++
 bool Threads::IsRunning();                  //Check if any threads are still running